 Fax: (215) 968‐1277

 Note that written complaints about testing conditions or procedures must be received at LSAC within six calendar days of the test date.
-Written complaints can be sent to LSAC by email or fax using the contact information listed above, or in a letter addressed to
+Written complaints may be detailed in an email to centercomplaint@LSAC.org, a fax to 215-968-1277, or a letter to

 Law School Admission Council